magento/merchdocs/src/tax/vertex.md

    - Configuration in the Magento Admin has been redesigned to be more user friendly
    - Vertex can now be configured to use the Shipping Origin address as the Seller in Vertex Tax calls
    - _Address Validation_ in the configuration has been renamed to _Address Cleansing_
+   - Various updates have been made to address functional issues:

       - Improvements for calculations on an order with both physical and virtual products before a billing address was set
       - Improvements for updating the billing address with Vertex's recommendation
       - Improvements for bundle and virtual products tax calculations
-   - Updates to address validation/cleansing display to better support Internet Explorer 11
+      - Improvements to address validation/cleansing display on the storefront to better support Internet Explorer 11

 <!--
   This is a style declaration so that the feature icons are not sized by table auto styling for column widths.